-The number of Members of the Storting to be chosen from each constituency is determined on the basis of a calculation of the ratio between the number of inhabitants and surface area of each constituency and the number of inhabitants and surface area of the entire realm, in which each inhabitant counts as one point and each square kilometre counts as 1.8 points.
-This calculation shall be made every eighth year.
+The number of Members of the Storting to be elected from each constituency is determined on the basis of a calculation of the ratio between the number of inhabitants and surface area of each constituency, and the number of inhabitants and surface area of the entire realm.
+In this calculation, each inhabitant counts as one point and each square kilometre counts as 1.8 points.